Jane-byte-der/diploma-AI-security-/README.md

 **🌈Event visualization**

   **Analytics charts:**
-  - 📊 **Bar chart** — event distribution by user
+  - 📊 **Bar chart** — event distribution by user (hover to see exact values)
-  - 🥧 **Pie chart** — types of detected anomalies (temporal, spatial, intensity, etc.)
+  - 🥧 **Pie chart** — types of detected anomalies (temporal, spatial, intensity, etc.) with hover details
-  - 📈 Charts are generated automatically after each analysis and update in real time
+  - 📈 Charts are generated automatically after each analysis, update in real time, and support interactive exploration

   **Timeline:**
   - 📊 **Interactive timeline** — each hour displayed as an individual block